AnotherlandServer/anotherland/README.md

 ```

 ### Commands
-- `init-db` - Initialize the database.
+- `init-db` - Initialize an empty database.
 - `data-import` - Import game data from the client.
-- `login-server` - Start the login server.
-- `realm-server` - Start a realm server.
-- `frontend-server` - Start the frontend server.
-- `node-server` - Start a node server.
-- `instance-pool-server` - Start an instance pool server.
-- `api-server` - Start the API server.
 - `standalone-server` - Run all components in a single process.
 - `help` - Display help information.